rangasurendra/evening-brew-ml/README.md

 ![Function-approximation](https://github.com/rangasurendra/evening-brew-ml/blob/master/files/datasets/function-approximation-cos/cos-function.csv)

+This is some common trignometry function :)

 ![kickstarter-projects-success](https://github.com/rangasurendra/evening-brew-ml/blob/master/files/datasets/kickstarter-projects/kick-2016.csv)

+Data are collected from [Kickstarter Platform](https://www.kickstarter.com/)

 ![interview-attendence](https://github.com/rangasurendra/evening-brew-ml/blob/master/files/datasets/will-they-come-to-interview/Interview.csv)

+The data pertains to the recruitment industry in India for the years 2014-2016 and deals with candidate interview attendance for various clients.
+The details are largely self explanatory.
+More information on [https://www.kaggle.com/vishnusraghavan/the-interview-attendance-problem](https://www.kaggle.com/vishnusraghavan/the-interview-attendance-problem)

 Each team will be given a data set which they needs to analyse using ML studio, and needs to present it to the crowed with the findings.